RiderCogswell/budget-tracker/README.md

 # Budget Tracker

   ## Description
-  A budget tracker app that allows the user to add expenses and make deposits while giving the user an easily understandable view of their finances.
+  Budget Tracker allows a user to add expenses and make deposits while giving the user an easily understandable snapshot of their finances.
 The app is available offline and is fully downloadable!

   ## Table of Contents
   - [User-Story](#user-story)